OmarReda/Discovery/README.md

   ## Product Management
   * I learned more about Product Management in training provided by Facebook Developer Circles & Knowledge Officer.
-  * The training covered the product management fundamentals and product discovery and also product delivery.
+  * The training covered the product management fundamentals, and product discovery including Design Thinking, Customer Development, JTBD Framework, UX and Unit Testing, also product delivery including Agile, Scrum and Kanban.
   * It was a real-life based training as all the assignments were solving or providing solutions for real-life problems on startup and corporate scale.
   * [Knowledge Officer](https://knowledgeofficer.com/) - [Advanced Developer Training 2020](https://knowledgeofficer.com/devc-training)
   <p align="center">